The Best Dill Cultivars for all Your Needs

 Pests and Diseases: Aphids, caterpillars

-Uses and Benefits: Culinary (leaves, seeds), sweeter and mellower flavor than other dills, holds its leaves longer, attracts beneficial insects
+Uses and Benefits: Culinary (for leaves and seeds), somewhat sweeter flavor than other dills.
+Dukat Dill also has a stockier profile and holds its leaves longer.

 History: Originally bred in Denmark for its uniquely fresh flavor popular in Scandinavian cuisine.